 Solid Back-End Support

-Amazon’s back-end infrastructure provides everything you need to do business including inventory tracking, credit card processing, and sales tax collection (but not sales tax filing), which can be overwhelming when you sell in multiple jurisdictions.
-(If you currently run a standalone ecommerce site and use Avalara’s automated tax compliance software, you already understand how important this is.)
+Amazon’s back-end infrastructure provides everything you need to do business including inventory tracking, credit card processing, and sales tax collection (but not sales tax filing), which can be overwhelming when you sell in multiple sales tax jurisdictions.
+(If you currently run a standalone ecommerce site and use Returns for Small Business, you already understand how important this is.)

 Amazon’s algorithm lets customers see a list of recommended products when on the site, and your product could catch the attention of a customer when they’re not even looking for you.
 In addition, Amazon has a large network of affiliates that may point people to your products by featuring Amazon ads on their own websites.

 When we asked Fairleigh why Amazon would win a contest for the best site for sellers, he listed a bunch of perks Amazon sellers get, such as giving their customers a familiar, trustworthy shopping experience; access to Amazon’s world-class fulfillment resources and expertise; acclaimed customer service; and trusted shipping options.